atmoorcroft/hello-world/index.md

 ### This is a Short description about what I do

 - I go to University
-- I learn coding languages such as java, C, and C++
+- I learn coding languages such as Java, C, and C++
 - I play board games in the free time!

 *I know a bit about markdown and GitHub Pages*